wp-plugins/jonradio-multiple-themes/readme.txt

 == Changelog ==

+= 4.7 =
+* Add option to select a Theme based on Query Keyword and Value pair in URL
+* Redesign how Query entries are stored
+* Full testing completed with WordPress Version 3.8

 = 4.6 =
 * Add option to select a Theme based on Query Keyword in URL
 * Rearrange Settings page